acarlyle/acarlyle.github.io/_posts/2017-04-27-application-station-part-2.md

 ---
 ### Usability Study

-In order to remedy this problem, each member on our team conducted an [independent usability study]({{ site.url }}/documents/Usabilitystudy_alec.pdf).
-The project required an intuitive dashboard to navigate, so I choose to focus my study on the admin dashboard.
+In order to remedy the lack of a GUI, each member on our team conducted an independent usability study.
+The project required an intuitive dashboard to navigate, so I choose to focus [my study]({{ site.url }}/documents/Usabilitystudy_alec.pdf) on the admin dashboard.
 An admin needed some sort of method to view and export all of the submitted applications.
 How does one go about designing this to be intuitive?
+I had to research what was important in designing an interface.
+An important takeaway from this research is that you should never change the **user model**.
+As in, I'll need both an export and a delete button.
+I shouldn't make the delete button green and the export button red because the user model dictates that something dangerous should be red.

 ### The Prototype